Start9Labs/documentation/site/source/guides/device-guides/dg-windows/lan-windows.rst

         :width: 40%
         :alt: LAN setup menu item

-Alternatively, you can download to another machine, then transfer the file to your device.
+Alternatively, you can download the Root CA to another machine, then transfer the file to your client device.

 Trust Root CA
 -------------

-#.
-Install `Bonjour Print Services <https://support.apple.com/kb/DL999>`_ on your Windows machine.

-   .. tip::  If you are experiencing issues after installing Bonjour, you might have had a previous or failed install.
-To fix:

-      #.
-Check out this video: https://www.youtube.com/watch?v=9ECCB3bqNDQ
-      #.
-Uninstall Bonjour and Bonjour Print Services completely via *system settings > remove programs*
-      #.
-Reinstall Bonjour Printer Driver package (download at https://support.apple.com/kb/DL999?locale=en_US)
-      #.
-Restart Windows
-      #.
-Note: Uninstalling Bonjour via the setup package seems to be not enough to solve the issue.
-Bonjour must be uninstalled via windows system settings.

 #.
 Back in Windows, click the “Start” menu, type “mmc”, and select "Run as administrator" to access the Windows Management Console.

    .. figure:: /_static/images/ssl/windows/0_windows_mmc.png